SerenTera/npc-replacer/README.md

 - `all/everything` : Any one of this secondary command toggles changeEverything

 ## Some IDs
 Some of these are listed down in npcConfig already.
+Additional info can be found in NpcShape.xml in this mod.
  - ugly shit from AT:302100
  - elins: 500400,203605,203606,203607,510480,510280(mirr)
  - slime:800470